 Traditionally, Stoic philosophy is considered to have three phases: early (Zeno, Cleanthes, Chrysippus, et al.), middle (Panaetius, Posidonius, et al.), and late (Seneca, Epictetus, et al.).
 This periodization importantly hangs on a possible development in the philosophical psychology of the Stoics—the question of whether Panaetius and Posidonius move away from so-called psychological monism.
 According to psychological monism, there is no non-rational part or power of the soul.
 Rather, the soul is one insofar as its commanding faculty is one, and rational.
 According to psychological monism, motivational conflict and irrational action do not result from a ‘struggle’ between the rational and the non-rational aspects of the soul; what we call irrational must be understood as (bad) states of the rational soul.
 Psychological monism is thus a counterposition to Plato’s and Aristotle’s account of the soul, and has major implications for the theory of action, ethics, and the theory of emotion.
 It is a difficult question whether middle Stoicism departs from psychological monism.
 The view that it did was for a long time widely accepted.
 However, this traditional picture has recently been contested in influential studies (Cooper 1999; Tieleman 2003).
 Perhaps early and middle Stoicism are more in agreement than it was previously thought.
 Accordingly, some recent studies of Seneca proceed on the assumption that we need not attempt to figure out whether Roman Stoicism agrees with monistic early or with pluralistic middle Stoicism (Inwood 2005).

-But Seneca may agree with psychological monism insofar as he does not distinguish between rational and non-rational powers of the soul, and still modify a related aspect of the early Stoic account of the soul.
+But Seneca may agree with psychological monism insofar as he does not distinguish between rational and non-rational powers of the soul (as in fact, arguably neither did the middle Stoics) and still modify a related aspect of the early Stoic account of the soul.
 Psychological monism implies that there is no distinction between practical and theoretical reason.
 Knowledge bears directly on action.
 Indeed, all philosophical knowledge is needed for good decision-making.
 There is thus, according to Stoic “orthodoxy,” no real distinction between theorizing and aiming to lead a good life (I. Hadot 1969, 101).
 Seneca brings to bear this aspect of Stoic thought in his own way.
 For him, studying the arguments for a particular claim will not bring us peace of mind.
 At the outset of Letter 85, Seneca goes so far as to swear that he does not take pleasure in producing proofs for a piece of doctrine that looms large in his Letters: that virtue alone brings happiness (85.1).
-His addressee, Lucilius, urges him to present all arguments and objections that are relevant to this issue, and in response, Seneca discusses some of them in Letter 85.
+His addressee, Lucilius, is presented as urging him to put forward all arguments and objections that are relevant to this issue, and in response, Seneca discusses some of them in Letter 85.
 But ultimately—and this is evident throughout his writings—this is not enough.
-Rather, it is important to think through the implications of the Stoic thesis in a variety of practical contexts, so as then to be able to live by it, for example, when one is or is not elected to office, has more or less money than others, and so on.
-One needs to think one's way through these issues repeatedly—and ultimately, thinking about them in the right way must become a way of life.
+Rather, it is important to think through the implications of the Stoic thesis in a variety of practical contexts, so as then to be able to live by it, for example, when one is or is not elected to office, has more or less money than others, and so on (Griffin 2007).
+One needs to think one’s way through these issues repeatedly—and ultimately, thinking about them in the right way must become a way of life.

 But is not this conception of philosophy as a practice in tension with the Stoic conception of reason?
 Strictly interpreted, this conception might imply that whatever is once understood has become a piece of knowledge, and thus guides our action (see I. Hadot 1969, 106).
 Seneca, however, assumes that it is one thing to know something, and another to “feel” its truth and relevance to one’s own life.
 Here is one of his examples: he knows that it does not matter whether he travels in a fashionable or in a humble carriage, but he blushes if people see him in a humble one (Letter 87.4).
 Why should this be so?
 Why does Seneca suggest, in Platonic fashion, that one’s desires for fame and money are going to raise their heads if they are not constantly kept down?
 Second, why should not the complete system of philosophical knowledge, including the study of rigorous dialectical argument, be relevant to leading one’s life well?
 In these respects, Seneca seems to weaken the earlier Stoic identification of virtue and knowledge—or perhaps, depending on the view we take, he remedies some of the starkness of this identification (on Seneca’s dismissive attitude toward the syllogisms of “dialecticians,” and on how this differs from early Stoic thought on the value of knowledge for a good life, see Cooper 2004, 314–320).